Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Stochastic Policy Gradient-based Reinforcement Learning

 \subsubsection{Stochastic Policy}

 Introducing a stochastic policy means we need to add a probabilistic sampler/explorer function $\prob(\xvec|\xvecexpl)$ to the encoder as shown in Fig.~\ref{fig:com_system_RL}.
-In this article, we use a Gaussian policy, i.e., a multivariate Gaussian pdf
+Replacing $\prob(\yvec|\semvec)$ and $\prob(\yvec|\xvec)$ by $\prob(\xvec|\semvec)$ and $\prob(\xvec|\xvecexpl)$ in~\eqref{eq:non_differentiable_channel} and applying the result to \eqref{eq:reinforce2}, we derive that this function needs to be differentiable.
+If the encoder output, i.e., the action space, is continuous with $\xset=\realnum$, we can achieve this using for example a Gaussian policy, i.e., a multivariate Gaussian pdf

 with exploration variance $\perstd^2\in(0,1)$ where scaling of the mean $\xvecexpl=\encdet$ is done to ensure the conservation of average energy.
+Furthermore, the Gaussian policy offers the benefit of simplicity in parametrization, requiring tuning of only two pdf parameters.
+Hence, we employ it in our numerical experiments.
+For discrete action spaces $\xset^{\ntx\times 1}$, a continuous differentiable relaxation such as the Gumbel Softmax is required \cite{beck_cmdnet_2021}.

-For $\perstd^2\rightarrow 0$, $\prob(\xvec|\xvecexpl)$ approaches a deterministic policy.
-In \cite{aoudia_model-free_2019}, the authors show that the true channel gradient $\frac{\partial}{\partial\xvec} \prob(\yvec|\xvec)$ is then perfectly approximated.
-However, using a near-deterministic policy leads in their experiments to high variance of the gradient estimate \eqref{eq:reinforce2} resulting in slow convergence.
+In the special case~$\perstd^2\rightarrow 0$, the Gaussian policy $\prob(\xvec|\xvecexpl,\perstd^2)$ approaches a deterministic policy.
+In~\cite{aoudia_model-free_2019}, the authors show that the true channel gradient $\frac{\partial}{\partial\xvec} \prob(\yvec|\xvec)$ is then perfectly approximated.
+However, using a near-deterministic policy leads in their experiments to high variance of the gradient estimate~\eqref{eq:reinforce2} resulting in slow convergence.
 To compensate for this effect, we require a much larger and computationally expensive batch size $\Nsamp=\Nb$.
-From the view of RL, using a stochastic policy $\perstd^2\neq 0$ enables the exploration of the set of possible actions.
+From the view of RL, using a stochastic policy with $\perstd^2\neq 0$ enables the exploration of the set of possible actions.